khaleej-vacc/khaleej-vacc-documentation/docs/sops/OBBI.md

 # 2. Clearance Delivery (Bahrain Delivery)
 # 2.1 General Provisions

-Airway clearance delivery (DLV) is responsible for validating routes and shall provide IFR clearance to departing aircraft.
+Clearance Delivery (DLV) is responsible for verifying and issuing IFR clearances to departing aircraft.

-Where the flight plan contains an invalid route, level or procedure, DLV must ensure that the error is corrected before the aircraft is given its clerance.
+If a flight plan contains errors like an invalid route, altitude, or procedure, DLV must correct it before issuing the clearance to the pilot.

-DLV is also responsible for minimizing taxiway delays and taxiway congestion for departing aircraft.
-During time of increased departure activity. aircraft are held at the gate to save fuel and lessen taxiway congestion.
+DLV also manages taxiway congestion and aims to reduce taxi delays.
+During peak departure times, aircraft may be held at the gate to conserve fuel and prevent taxiway congestion.

+## 2.2 Departure Clearance
+### 2.2.1 General

+DLV is responsible for issuing clearances for departing aircraft.
+Pilots may be expected to report the following information on first contact:

+- Callsign
+- Aircraft Type
+- Parking Stand
+- Destination
+- Requested Flight Level

+### 2.2.2 IFR Clearance
+An IFR Clearance shall be in the following format:
+- Callsign
+- Cruise Level
+- Airway and Bahrain FIR exit point
+- Initially cleared altitude
+- Assigned SSR code

+### 2.2.3 Phraseology
+**Example:**